 International Law Concentration

-- Wide variety of core and specialized courses and seminars on topics such as international and transnational law, human rights litigation and international advocacy, international tax law, and international environmental law
+- Wide variety of core and specialized courses and seminars on topics such as international law, international trade law, international business transactions, international human rights law and litigation, international tax law, laws of war, immigration law, international criminal law and international environmental law

-- Opportunities to do one-to-one independent research and writing projects with international law faculty members
+- One-to-one independent research and writing project opportunities with faculty

 - Opportunities to work on cutting-edge international law issues

 - Networking and career advancement opportunities with alumni worldwide

 - Required courses: international law and either international trade law or international business transactions.